Scott Pelley: Appraisals

 Variety wrote, "For CBS the key was switching to Pelley, the former war reporter and White House correspondent.
 He took over from Katie Couric and has steadily made up ground ever since."
 Of 60 Minutes, David Zurawik of The Baltimore Sun wrote in 2007, "If there is a single face of the broadcast, it is now that of Pelley who has done several of the biggest interviews and stories."
 Allen Neuharth, founder of USA Today, noted that "Pelley threw hardballs" in his 2007 interview with President Bush.
-Bob Woodward, writing in The Washington Post in 2007, said, "Scott Pelley nailed the crucial question" in his interview with former CIA Director, George Tenet.
+Bob Woodward, writing in The Washington Post in 2007, said, "Scott Pelley nailed the crucial question" in his interview with former CIA Director George Tenet.
 William F. Buckley, Jr., in the National Review, said "Pelley did fine work" in the Tenet piece.
 Alessandra Stanley of The New York Times wrote, "the strongest on-air personality of the moment belongs to one of the program's blander faces, Scott Pelley."
 On Pelley's second anniversary as anchor of the CBS Evening News, the Baltimore Sun praised Pelley and his team for delivering an "honest" newscast.

 Variety lauded Pelley as anchor of the CBS Evening News, writing that Pelley "conveys the sense of someone with genuine gravitas and a commitment to his craft, while appearing cool and unflappable in breaking-news situations."
 In February 2015, the Los Angeles Times praised Pelley's "no frills style" and lauded him for being "all about the journalism."
 Veteran television writer Stephen Battaglio wrote, "While authenticity has become a hot topic in TV news, Pelley has never needed to invent it or try to enhance it."

 Recognition

 Pelley is the most awarded correspondent in the history of 60 Minutes.
-He has won 40 national Emmy Awards from the Academy of Television Arts and Sciences.
+He has won 51 national Emmy Awards from the Academy of Television Arts and Sciences, four Alfred I. duPont-Columbia Silver Batons, and three George Foster Peabody Awards.
+Reporting on child slavery in India earned Pelley and his team at 60 Minutes II the Investigative Reporters and Editors Award in 1999.

-In 2020, Pelley and his team were awarded the Alfred I. duPont-Columbia University Award for reporting on the separation of migrant children from their families at the U.S. border.
-This was Pelley's fourth duPont-Columbia Award.

-In 2016, Pelley and his team were awarded the Alfred I. duPont–Columbia University Award for reporting on a nerve gas attack that occurred in the suburbs of Damascus, Syria, in 2013.
-More than 1,400 civilians were killed.
-The judges cited "previously unheard testimony and unseen images which bore shocking witness to the 2013 Syrian Sarin gas attacks."